elsonidoq/fito/README.md

 Extra features:
 * `as_operation` Decorator that turns any function into a subclass of `Operation`
-* `DataStore.autosaved`: Decorator to turn automatic caching on any function.
+* `DataStore.cache`: Decorator to turn automatic caching on any function.
 Creates an operation out of the function and the data store is used for caching the results.
 * Both decorators can be used for functions, instance and class methods.

-A small example is worth
+# How does it look like?
+It looks like this
 ```
 from fito.data_store.file import FileDataStore
 ds = FileDataStore('test') # can be reeplaced by MongoHashMap